Chalk Painted Dining Table Makeover

 I wanted to keep the top of the table looking like wood because I wanted the contrast between the white and dark wood color.

-I painted two layers of old white on the chairs and then I took a fine grit sandpaper to “distress” the wood.
+I painted two coats of paint of old white on the chairs and then I took a fine grit sandpaper to “distress” the wood.
 I finished it up with Annie Sloan clear wax.

 Wow, this was a labor of love.
 I think over the past 60 years my grandfather probably put 20 layers of polyurethane on this bad boy–seriously.
 I used a spray can of paint stripper by the brand “Skean Strip.”
 I like the spray can because I didn’t have to “ruin” a brush or a cloth to apply it.